20 Foods You’re Spoiling By Putting in the Refrigerator

-If this tropical plant is stored below 40 degrees F, it turns black quickly.
+If this tropical plant is stored below four degrees celsius, it turns black quickly.
 Keep on the counter in a shady place, and mimic placing flowers in a vase: Fill a glass with water and submerge the stems.
 Place a zip-top plastic bag over the plant to allow it to breathe and stay moist.

 Cold temperatures convert potato starch into sugar.
 This results in a gritty texture and a slightly sweet flavour.
-Potatoes do best at 45°F (most refrigerators are set from 35 degrees F to 38 degrees F).
+Potatoes do best at seven degrees celsius (most refrigerators are set from two to three degrees celsius).
 Store them in a paper bag in the cool pantry.
 Sunlight causes chlorophyll to accumulate, turning potatoes green and sometimes bitter.

 These vegetables need air circulation to stay fresh.
 Store whole onions in a hole-punched paper bag in the pantry.
 Don’t keep near potatoes; onions emit gas and moisture that can cause potatoes to spoil quickly.
 Refrigerate chopped onions.

-Cool air alters chemical pathways in tomatoes, slowing those that contribute to fresh flavor and accelerating others that dull flavor.
+Cool air alters chemical pathways in tomatoes, slowing those that contribute to fresh flavour and accelerating others that dull flavour.
 Store whole tomatoes on the counter for more delicious taste.

 Get the recipe for Chuck Hughes’ tomato pie with herb salad.